Extreme weather

-Please contact democratic.services@rbwm.gov.uk prior to the above deadlines, if you wish to register to speak.
-Speakers are given 3 minutes to address the meeting.
+Once a meeting agenda has been published, please contact democratic.services@rbwm.gov.uk prior to the above deadlines, if you wish to register to speak.
+Speakers are given three minutes to address the meeting and are able to ask questions or make statements.
 Part 7F of the Council’s Constitution outlines this process in further detail.

 Any person who lives, works, studies or owns property within the borough, may ask questions at any ordinary meetings of the council by submitting your questions in advance to democratic.services@rbwm.gov.uk.
 The deadline for this can be found below: